SmolakK/FARMWISE-API/evaluation/README.md

 collection run; the public server keeps IMGW disabled.
 Research outputs must identify IMGW-PIB as the source and state that the observations were processed; the attribution is stored in `empirical_runs.json`.
-Do not bundle IMGW station files or downloaded source datasets in the Python package, and check the IMGW terms before publishing row-level IMGW values from `cross_source_observations.csv`.
+Do not bundle IMGW station files or downloaded source datasets in the Python package.

+Row-level IMGW values are written to `cross_source_observations_restricted.csv`, not to `cross_source_observations.csv`.
+The restricted file is git-ignored and marked `export-ignore`, so it is not committed, not included in GitHub release archives, and therefore not deposited on Zenodo; `analysis.load_collection` reads it when present, so local analyses still include IMGW.
+A test fails if any tracked evaluation CSV contains IMGW rows.
+Report IMGW results as aggregates only; anyone reproducing them must collect IMGW themselves under the IMGW terms.

 The collectors never execute or modify the notebook.